 Special Events: During the year CYS sponsors special events such as the Month of the Military Child, Army Birthday Celebration and festivals.
 Special Opening for child care is available for balls, meeting and briefings that occur after normal operating hours.
-Special Openings must be coordinated in advance through Parent Central Services.
+Special Openings must be coordinated in advance through Parent Central Services at a minimum of two weeks' notice.